sri1316/Task-Mate-Helper/# TASK MATE HELPER.md

 ### Introduction

-This App is used to create Tasks and organize them in a dated manner The Tasks can be *edited/modified* and *mark as completed once done*.
+This App is used to create Tasks and organize them in a dated manner.
+The Tasks can be *edited/modified* and *mark as completed* once done.
 It even provides *alert emails* one day prior to the due date.

 ### Getting Started